It's Rush Limbaugh and the Excellence IN Broadcasting Network Having more fun than a human being should be allowed to have while serving humanity.

 Let it go.

-You're revving up the enemy.
+You're ripping up the enemy.

-That's what the left and the drive-by media want all of us to do.
+That's what the left and the drive-by media want all of us to do, which is essentially take it on the chin.

-And it I'm just not in the mood.
+And I'm just not in the mood.

-New York Times today, liberal gay rights group.
+Ladies and gentlemen, New York Times today, liberal gay rights group, we knew this, didn't we?

 We had our suspicions.

-A liberal gay rights group, the human rights campaign, said yesterday one of its employees acting anonymously had created the website that first published copies of unusually solicitous email messages to teenagers from Mark Foley, which led to his resignation.
+A liberal gay rights group, the Human Rights Campaign, said yesterday one of its employees, acting anonymously, had created the website that first published copies of unusually solicitous email messages to teenagers from Mark Foley, which led to his resignation.

-A spokesman for the group, the human rights campaign, said that it first learned of its employees' role this week, immediately fired this guy for misusing the group's resources.
+A spokesman for the group, the Human Rights Campaign, said that it first learned of its employees' role this week, immediately fired this guy for misusing the group's resources.

-After the messages appeared on the web at stop sexpredators.blogspot.com, the website of ABC News followed with its own independent report.
+After the messages appeared on the web at stopsexpredators.blogspot.com, the website of ABC News followed with its own independent report.

-The ABC News report resulted in the disclosure of more sexually explicit IMS.
+The ABC News report resulted in the disclosure of more sexually explicit IMs, instant messages that Foley sent to other former congressional members.

 He wasn't fired for outing Foley.